Tire-pressure monitoring system: Direct TPMS

 Direct TPMS (dTPMS) directly measures tire pressure using hardware sensors.
 In each wheel, most often on the inside of the valve, there is a battery-driven pressure sensor which transfers pressure information to a central control unit which reports it to the vehicle's onboard computer.
 Some units also measure and alert temperatures of the tire as well.
 These systems can identify under-inflation for each individual tire.
 Although the systems vary in transmitting options, many TPMS products (both OEM and aftermarket) can display realtime, individual tire pressures whether the vehicle is moving or parked.
 There are many different solutions, but all of them have to face the problems of exposure to hostile environments.
-The majority are powered by batteries which limit their useful life.
+The majority are powered by batteries, which limit their useful life.
 Some sensors utilise a wireless power system similar to that used in RFID tag reading which solves the problem of limited battery life.
-This also increases the frequency of data transmission up to 40 Hz and reduces the sensor weight which can be important in motorsport applications.
-If the sensors are mounted on the outside of the wheel, as are some aftermarket systems, they are subject to mechanical damage, aggressive fluids, as well as theft.
-When mounted on the inside of the rim, they are no longer easily accessible for battery change and the RF link must overcome the attenuating effects of the tire which increases the energy need.
+This also increases the frequency of data transmission up to 40 Hz and reduces the sensor weight, which can be important in motorsport applications.
+If the sensors are mounted on the outside of the wheel, as are some aftermarket systems, they are subject to mechanical damage, aggressive fluids, and theft.
+When mounted on the inside of the rim, they are no longer easily accessible for battery change and the RF link must overcome the attenuating effects of the tire, which increases the energy need.

 A direct TPMS sensor consists of the following main functions requiring only a few external components — e.g. battery, housing, PCB — to get the sensor module that is mounted to the valve stem inside the tire: